Assigning Alternate Text to Acronyms in FrameMaker

 Apply the Acronym character format to the acronym text.

 In the Marker Type field, select Acronym from the drop-down list.

 If the Acronym marker type is not on the list, check with the Stationery designer to obtain the name of the marker type the Stationery designer created to support this functionality and then use the marker type specified by the Stationery designer.
-For more information, refer to “Implementing Online Features in FrameMaker” on page 87.
+For more information, refer to “Implementing Online Features in FrameMaker”.

 In the Marker Text field, type the acronym alternate text.